If you love cupcakes and you love Thanksgiving then you’re sure to be excited about these cranberry orange cupcakes with white chocolate buttercream.

 Our Inspiration for Cranberry Orange Cupcakes

 Have you ever had the cookies with white chocolate chips, dried cranberries, and nuts?
 Yeah, you know the ones I’m talking about, so good!
-I always forget about those cookies because we have so many other favorites.
-It’s hard to beat chocolate chip or toffee nut cookies.
-But, we all need variety in our lives.
-Plus, it’s such a good combo.
-Cranberry and white chocolate go so well together and I also like the combination of cranberry and orange.
+It’s such a good combo., cranberry and white chocolate go so well together.
+I also like the combination of cranberry and orange.
 So…when thinking about the leftovers from Thanksgiving, how to use them up, and daydreaming about the pumpkin cupcakes we made back around Halloween, cranberry orange cupcakes with white chocolate buttercream frosting seemed like the only way to go!

 Making Orange Cupcakes

 Sometimes it’s best to not overthink things.
 All we did to add orange flavor to these cupcakes was add a little orange juice and a little orange zest.
 So simple, right?!!!
 These are almost certainly 2 ingredients you have in your house right now.
-And cranberry and orang together…meant to be.
+And cranberry and orange together?
+Meant to be!